Health Conditions That Affect Sleep Quality

 Why do I struggle to sleep just before my periods?

 As women get near 'that time of the month' or PMS, losing their sleep over upcoming menstrual bleeding can be a reality that many women face every month.
 Sometimes irregular periods can disturb the rhythm too.
-In addition, bloating, muscle cramps, stomachache, and mood swings are enough to wreck the sleep schedule.
+In addition, bloating, muscle cramps, stomachaches, and mood swings are enough to wreck the sleep schedule.
 You will sleep a lot or not at all.

-More Serotonin in your body means you crave more food and feel more lethargic.
-More Progesterone means you will get sleepy during the day.
+More serotonin in your body means you crave more food and feel more lethargic.
+More progesterone means you will get sleepy during the day.

 All these fluctuations also mean your body is quite active, raising your body temperature.
 For sleep, your body needs to be a degree cooler than usual.
 Rest is difficult when all you have are hot flashes and sweaty nights.